syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/Public-methods-and-events.md

 ### addMarkers(layerIndex, sublayerIndex)

-Method to add the markers dynamically based on layer and sublayer index value, you can use `addMarkers` method.
+You can add markers to map dynamically based on layer and sublayer index values using the `addMarkers` method.

 {% highlight CSHTML %}